loganorr-alt/laravel_challenges/Creating_and_Designing_APIs_PHP/task1.md

 To plan an api / end point, there are a few decisions to make:

 1. What type of API should be used.
-2a.
-What should the api urls look like.
+2. What should the api urls look like.
-2b.
-What unique identifer should the urls use
+3. What unique identifer should the urls use
-3. What structure the response should take.
+4. What structure the response should take.
-4. What should this endpoint be *built in*?
+5. What should this endpoint be *built in*?

 The first two steps are already done for us, the result is JSON, and it's a standard GET request you'd expect as part of a CRUD (Create, read, update, delete) api.
 So the API should be REST.
 Secondly the endpoint url has already been defined.

-The third step has been partially completed.
+The fourth step has been partially completed.
 An example of the response has been provided, but not the formalities.
 For this step I'll use OpenAPI - I'll explain this reasoning in it's section below.

 I'll run through this task on the premise that the first two steps haven't already been done.
 The decisions made are good ones, so I'll justify them.